 When can we apply?

-There are three funding rounds each year which close on 1st March, 1st June and 1st November.
+There are two funding rounds each year which close on 1st March and 1st November.

 You may apply at any time and your application will be held until the next decision round.

 Applications will be looked at by the Kids Fund decision group during the first two weeks of March and November each year.

 Decisions will be made in the following weeks, based on: